Health Maintenance Guidelines

 - Zoster (Shingles): At age 60

-- Pneumococcal Vaccine: At age 65
+- Pneumococcal Vaccine: Series beginning at age 65

 - Prostate Specific Antigen (PSA): Current evidence does not recommend routine PSA screening for average risk men.